Exports here in Australia are at an all-time high, topping $1 billion monthly. Most of this is thanks to rising commodity trading with China.

 However, your product will still be delivered.

-When using the correct export pallet size, you may be able to negotiate their value as part of the deal with the client, because they can sell them or use them.
+When using the correct shipping pallet size, you may be able to negotiate their value as part of the deal with the client, because they can sell them or use them.

-Finding the right export pallet size requires you to consider where, how, and what you are shipping.
+Finding the right shipping pallet size requires you to consider where, how, and what you are exporting.
 Take into account that you want your product to fit entirely onto the pallet with no hangover.

 Select a pallet that complies with the sizing of the destination country.
 This lets your client receive their shipment with ease.